Is a decorative concrete floor right for you? Here, we answer your questions to help you make an informed decision.

 Concrete can be cold, but no more so than ceramic tile or natural stone flooring.
-Plus, it’s possible to warm up concrete floors by taking advantage of concrete’s ability to store and radiate heat.
-For example, you can embed radiant heating cables in concrete floors to keep them toasty warm in the winter.
-You can also design your home to maximize the amount of sunlight entering through windows in the winter, allowing concrete floors to absorb and radiate the heat
+Plus, it’s possible to warm up concrete floors by embedding radiant heating elements in them or by designing your home to maximize the amount of sunlight coming through windows in winter, allowing concrete floors to absorb and radiate the heat.

 Concrete floors won’t become damp unless they aren't insulated properly or the slab is built on a poorly drained subgrade.
-In properly constructed newer homes, today's building codes typically require installation of a vapor barrier under concrete slabs to block moisture migration and that feeling of dampness (see Choosing a Vapor Barrier).
+Today's building codes typically require installation of a vapor barrier under concrete slabs to block moisture migration. (see Choosing a Vapor Barrier).

-Concrete is a hard material, so it won't cushion or "give" under bare feet.
+Concrete is hard and won't cushion or "give" under bare feet.
 But concrete's hardness is also what contributes to its durability and abrasion resistance.
-In a commercial or warehouse setting, hard is good.
-You need a hard surface that can stand up to forklift traffic and heavy foot traffic.
-For a residential floor, you can help cushion concrete with area rugs, which are easier to clean than wall-to-wall carpet.
+You can help cushion it with area rugs, which are easier to clean than wall-to-wall carpet.
 While concrete may be hard, it's not abrasive to the feet, especially if it's polished or has a smooth finish.

 Concrete floors can be loud and produce an echo effect, but no more so than ceramic tile, natural stone flooring, and some hardwood or bamboo floors.
 You can muffle the echo effect by using sound-absorptive materials in the room, such as area rugs, curtains, pillows and wall fabrics.